cawirawa/cse135-final/reporting.woiks.xyz/public_html/README.md

 Email: nonadmin@ucsd.edu
 Password: Aiueo123!

+## Note
+We store all of our html files in the HTML folder for a better structure for the project.
+The entry point to the server is from server.js.
+Then, the routing is located in the gateway folder.
+The gateway will then call services from the service folder depending on the usecase of the endpoint.
+Service will then call functions from the db folder if it needs to access the database.

 ## Authentication
 For authentication, we explored various methods of doing it.
 We first made the necessary endpoints in the gateway folder and set up the structure of the project to seperate gateway, service and database operations for beter debugging.